 The garment worn by Jews today as a prayer shawl is known as the “tallit.”
 It is traditionally made of wool, which has ribbons of blue (or black) on the borders of the garment and tassels on the four corners of the garment.
 The tassels are white.
 Originally one to four threads of each of the tassels was to be dyed blue.
 Rabbinical Jews maintain that only a specific dye — the original blue — may be used in dying these threads.
 At some point after the loss of the second Temple the exact identity of tekhelet — the blue of the Bible — became lost.
 Not knowing the exact identity of the biblical blue, rabbinical Jews have been wearing white tassels only on their garments, but long for the day when they can once again keep the sacred commandment to wear the tekhelet on their garments.
 A number of attempts to identify the tekhelet has resulted in some interesting theories.

-The chilazon, the creature from which the tekhelet dye was obtained according to rabbinic tradition, is described in the Talmud.
-We are told it has a body like the sea, its creation is like a fish, it comes up once every seventy years, it’s blood is used for tekhelet, and it is expensive.
+The chilazon, the source from which the tekhelet dye was obtained according to rabbinic tradition, is described in the Talmud.
+We are told it’s body is the color of the sea, its form is that of a fish, it appears every seventy years (or every seven years according to Masechet Tzitzt), it’s blood is used for tekhelet, and it is expensive.

 Rabbi Gershon Henoch Leiner embarked on an extensive research program in 1887 and found the Sepia officinalis (Common Cuttlefish) to meet many of the above Talmudic criteria.
 This new tekhelet produced from the cuttlefish quickly caught on among the Rabbi’s followers and within one year, 10,000 Radziner hassidim wore the colored tzitzit.
 The dye soon became popular also with Breslover Hassidim.